 The theoretical examination should consist of multiple-choice questionnaires and a questionnaire in which the applicants can answer the questions without any choices given.

-Every training post should have a pool of approximately 250 to 300 questions spread over the complete field of the section A1 to A6.
+Every training post should have a pool of approximately 250 to 300 questions spread over the complete field of the sections A1 to A6.

 A1: Basic knowledge of the GMDSS